Campsite near Bodiam Castle

 Today, Bodiam Castle provides a fascinating and picturesque insight into medieval England and its nobility.
 Tragically, the castle fell into decay in the middle ages and although internally it is ruinous, enough of the original structure remains to form a plan of the castle.
 Clear information is available in each room detailing what it would have been used for and it is possible to explore the remains of the castle on foot via stair cases and passage ways.
 The views from the upper level of the surrounding Wealden countryside are spectacular.
 An information video in one of the lower level rooms takes you through the history of the castle and its use.

-A fun day out for the children in East Sussex
+A fun day out in East Sussex

 On a summer’s day, the landscaped grounds, provide an excellent location for a family picnic and a game of knights and princesses for the children and depending on the events calendar, you may find family-focussed activities going on.
 There is the interesting wildlife to observe including some unusual Jet Black Ants and one of the most important bat roosts in the South East of England.
 There is also a sand pit to play in, trails to enjoy and a gift shop to peruse which will help ensure there are fun and interesting things for children to do on a day out at an East Sussex castle.
 Dogs on leads are welcome too.